ARTICLE V. GENERAL REQUIREMENTS FOR THE MASTER'S DEGREE

 A. The Committee

-The committee for the thesis or its equivalent must consist of the thesis advisor and at least two other members, a majority of whom must be members of the Graduate Faculty at Howard University.
-Each member of the committee is responsible for fully reviewing and approving both the process and the final document (i.e. the thesis or its equivalent).
+The committee for the thesis or its equivalent must consist of the thesis advisor (who must be a graduate faculty member of the department in which the degree will be granted) and at least two other members (faculty members on the committee who are not members of the department in which the degree will be granted must seek approval from the department chair), a majority of whom must be members of the Graduate Faculty at Howard University.
+Each member of the committee is responsible for fully reviewing and approving both the process and the final document (i.e., the thesis or its equivalent).
 Final approval of the thesis or its equivalent in all aspects is the responsibility of the full committee acting on behalf of the Graduate School.

 B. The Document

 The document shall be prepared in accordance with the conventions of the discipline and shall conform to requirements of the Graduate School as specified in the manual available in the Graduate School.